brodieG/watcher/README.md

-# watch - Watch State of Function
+# watch - Watch State of Function Environment

-Tools to watch the state of a function as it evaluates.
+Tools to watch the state of a function environment as it evaluates each of its component 'top-level' calls.
 This is an experimental package.